MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-rest-client.md

 #### Get an access token and send a request to the web API

-1. Once these values are entered, select the **Fetch Tokens** button.
+1. Once these values are entered, select **Fetch Tokens**.
 This launches an Insomnia browser window where you authenticate with your user credentials.
 Be sure to allow pop ups from the Insomnia application in the browser.
 1. After authenticating, select **Send** to send the request to the protected web API endpoint.

 With a valid access token included in the request, the expected response is 200 OK with output similar to: